Ronit-Kr-Roy/PORt-/README.md

 - Push this folder to a GitHub repository.
 - Sign‑in to Vercel, import the repo, and Vercel will automatically detect a **static site** and deploy it.
 - After the first deploy, you can set a custom domain or use the provided Vercel URL.

-## 🙋‍♂️ Need More?
-- Update the **schedule link** in the hero CTA (`<a href="..." class="btn btn-primary">Schedule a Call</a>`).
-- Replace placeholder testimonials with your own quotes.
-- Add more project cards by copying the existing HTML block and adjusting the `data-tags` attribute for filtering.

 ---

 *Happy hunting!*